poproar/Barnabas-Instructors-Guide/_lessons/11/index.md

 - Fine motor skills and patience

 anticipatory:
-- We will assemble the robot
+- Students will assemble the robot

 practice:
-- Putting the robot together
+- Following step by step instructions to assemble the robot.

 assessment:
 - Completed robot with head and arms connected to servo motors
-- Make sure students have all necessary parts

 materials:
 - All 3D printed and painted materials